-Depending on your target database release, you can be required to disable Oracle Database Vault to complete an Oracle Database upgrade.
+Depending on your target database release, you can be required to reenable Oracle Database Vault, or revoke Oracle Database Vault role granted for upgrade.

-- Upgrading Oracle Database Without Disabling Oracle Database Vault To upgrade to Oracle Database 12c Release 2 (12.2.0.1) or later releases, either grant the DV_PATCH_ADMIN role to SYS commonly in the root container, and revoke after the upgrade, or disable Oracle Database Vault and reenable it after upgrade. - Common Upgrade Scenarios with Oracle Database Vault The requirements to enable Oracle Database Vault after upgrades change, depending on your source Oracle Database release.
+Upgrading Oracle Database Without Disabling Oracle Database Vault To upgrade to Oracle Database 12c Release 2 (12.2.0.1) or later releases, either grant the DV_PATCH_ADMIN role to SYS commonly in the root container, and revoke after the upgrade, or disable Oracle Database Vault and reenable it after upgrade.

+Postupgrade Scenarios with Oracle Database Vault Postupgrade tasks for Oracle Database Vault change, depending on your target Oracle Database release, and the option you chose to prepare for upgrade.